Pigmentation Laser Programme & Laser Toning

 Biopsy and microscopy studies show:

-• Melanosomes (pigment granules) are broken down into “ghost” granules without harming healthy cells3
+- Melanosomes (pigment granules) are broken down into “ghost” granules without harming healthy cells

-• Melanocytes (pigment cells) stay intact but reduce their activity significantly4
+- Melanocytes (pigment cells) stay intact but reduce their activity significantly

-• Keratinocytes (skin cells) contain less pigment after several treatments, with no damage to the cell structure3
+- Keratinocytes (skin cells) contain less pigment after several treatments, with no damage to cell structure

-• Dermis shows no scarring or collagen damage; instead, pigment is gradually absorbed by immune cells3,5
+- Dermis shows no scarring or collagen damage; instead, pigment is gradually absorbed by immune cells

 Combination Treatments